Catalogue Raisonne On The Art Of Edward Redfield

 Dr. Tom Folk is currently compiling the catalogue raisonne on the artist Edward W. Redfield.
 This is comprehensive list of his paintings, drawings, hooked rugs, and painted furniture.
 This project is many years in the making.
 It will be the definitive book on the artist.
 Prior to this publication, the best source for Redfield is my exhibition catalogue on Redfield for the Allentown Museum's retrospective in 1988.
 The current project should be completed in five years.

-There is a $400.00 fee to examine unrecorded works by Redfield for inclusion in the catalogue raisonne.
-Please send photos and correspondence to Dr. Tom Folk, PO Box 501, Bernardsville, New Jersey 07924, or call (908)- 766-1257, or email at drtomfolk@aol.com.
+There is a $500.00 fee to examine works by Redfield for inclusion in the catalogue raisonne; this includes research and documentation.
+Please send photos and correspondence to: Dr. Tom Folk, 14 Pheasant Hill Drive, Far Hills, NJ 07931 or call (908) 766-1257 or email at drtomfolk@aol.com.

 Edward Redfield was born om December 18th, 1869, in Bridgeville, Delaware.
 When he was a child, his family moved to Philadelphia.
 He studied at the Pennsylvania Academy of the Fine Arts from 1885 to 1889, where his most prominent instructors included Thomas Anshutz and Thomas Hovenden.
 While at the Academy, Redfield became close friends with Robert Henri- who would become one of the mot important teachers in the history of American Art.
 In 1889, Redfield's father agreed to send his son fifty dollars per month to finance a period of study in France.
 In Paris, the young man attended classes at both the Julian Academy and the Ecole des Beaux-Arts, where he studied with the famous painter, Adolphe William Bouguereau.